 Pronouns: he/him

-Bradley is a trauma informed care provider certified by UT Health San Antonio, Department of Psychiatry and he is also a certified CBT practitioner by the Academy of Modern Applied Psychology.
-Bradley has more than 7 years of counseling experience in behavioral health providing services such as individual therapy, group therapy, couples counseling, case management, and mental health evaluations.
-Bradley specializes in the use of solution focused therapy and medical family therapy treatment models.
+I am a trauma informed care provider certified by UT Health San Antonio, Department of Psychiatry and I am also a certified CBT practitioner by the Academy of Modern Applied Psychology.
+I have more than 8 years of counseling experience in behavioral health providing services such as individual therapy, group therapy, couples counseling, case management, and mental health evaluations and assessments.
+I specialize in the use of medical family therapy treatment models for individuals with chronic health conditions and the use of clinical diagnostic outcome assessments.

-In his free time, he enjoys playing the flute and piccolo in local community bands and orchestras.
-Along with spending time with his husband who is a nurse and their teenage son, dog, and his cat.
+I am a member of the LGBTQIA+ population and I want to give back to the population and help to heal religious trauma within the community and help heal couples together within the clinical setting.
+In my free time, I enjoy playing the flute and piccolo in local community bands and orchestras.
+Along with spending time with my husband who is a nurse and our teenage son, dog, and two cats.

 My name is Nadia Ahmadzai.
 I identify as bisexual.